bonJoeV/C-STEM-Curriculum/CONTRIBUTING.md

 If you have additional resources, such as recommended readings, tools, or external links, please:
 - Add your resource in the appropriate file in the `Resources/` folder.
 - Ensure that the resource aligns with the mission of the C-STEM program and integrates STEM concepts with Catholic teachings.
+- If your resource involves the use of technology or engineering tools from the **CSCOE STEM Inventory**, please make that clear in your submission.

 ### 5. Review and Approval